-- (1) describe the CoC's current strategy to rapidly rehouse every household of families with children within 30 days of becoming homeless; - (2) describe how the CoC addresses both housing and service needs to ensure families successfully maintain their housing once assistance ends: and - (3) provide the organization name or position title responsible for overseeing the CoCs strategy to rapidly rehouse families with children within 30 days of becoming homeless. (limit 2,000 characters)
+(1) describe the CoC's current strategy to rapidly rehouse every household of families with children within 30 days of becoming homeless; (2) describe how the CoC addresses both housing and service needs to ensure families successfully maintain their housing once assistance ends; and

+(3) provide the organization name or position title responsible for overseeing the CoCs strategy to rapidly rehouse families with children within 30 days of becoming homeless. (limit 2,000 characters)

-In additional to outreach to families and children that occurs through specialized emergency services, assessment and placement through the CES system, the newly funded Joint Housing programs enhance the CoC capacity to respond to offer families TH or RRH resources.
-Moving forward, rating processes in 2018 awarded points for serving high need families and youth in RRH projects designed as low - barrier and quick access to pernmanenr=t housing and supports.
-New supportive services resources include a partnership with the City of San Diego Promise Zone, a designation by the federal government to ensure that funding and resources are working together in the Promise Zone area.
+New supportive services resources include a partnership with the City of San Diego Promise Zone, a division designated by the federal government to ensure that federal funds and resources are working together in the designated Promise Zone area.
 This new found partnership has increased coordination of needed services, as well as, system level planning for homeless youth.
 In addition, the CoC partnered with The Council for Supplier Diversity (CSD), a 501.3c nonprofit organization which uses Supplier Diversity initiatives as an engine for economic development in economically underserved communities.
 The CSD is dedicated to expanding business opportunities for women, minority, service disabled veteran business and other diverse business enterprises thereby reducing poverty, unemployment, increasing wealth, by integrating historically underserved individuals and businesses into American society.
-The Council has dedicated more than \$8,000 to support the CoC and homeless youth, teach the youth entrepreneurialism, and providing internships through their membership of over 200 companies.
-RTFH is responsible - CES assesses the evidence and community members are educated by RTFH staff, and the Rating and Ranking committee reinforces outcomes with points in project scoring.
-The CoC Lead Staff coordinates the efforts.
+The Council has dedicated more than \$8,000 to support the CoC and homeless youth, and will be teaching the youth entrepreneurialism, and providing internships through their membership of over 200 companies.